-- (1) A deliverer should have internal processes to show that a document delivery has been attempted. - (2) A deliverer of a document should not conclude that electronic delivery has been effected if the deliverer has any reason to believe that a document has not been received, such as receiving a notification of delivery failure.
-If electronic delivery is attempted but cannot be accomplished for any reason, delivery should be attempted by an alternative method, such as by paper delivery.
+(1) A deliverer should retain records to demonstrate that a document has been delivered or otherwise made available to the recipient.

+(2) A deliverer of a document should not conclude that electronic delivery has been effected if the deliverer has any reason to believe that a document has not been received, such as receiving a notification of delivery failure.
+If electronic delivery is attempted but cannot be accomplished for any reason, delivery should be accomplished by an alternative method, such as by paper delivery.